First Tikal–Calakmul War: Yaxchilan and Calakmul

-In 537 the Ajaws of Bonampak, Lakamtuun, and Calakmul (Calakmul) were captured by Yaxchilan.
+In 537 the Ajaws of Bonampak, Lakamtuun, and Dzibanche (Calakmul) were captured by Yaxchilan.
 Bonampak and Lakamtuun remained under the control of Yaxchilan but in retaliation Calakmul conquered the latter.
 This gave the polity a strategic position with territory in both the east and the west of Tikal.

 Calakmul was the largest Classic Maya city ever, containing around 6,500 buildings in the initial 30 square kilometre area.
 The population density in the urban core may have been 1,000/km2.
 Greater Calakmul, consisting of around 122 km2, probably had a density of around 420/km2.
 Together this would count for a total urban population of 50,000 inhabitants.
 Twenty secondary sites were found within the Calakmul kingdom, raising the population to around 200,000.
 There appear to have been smaller third- and fourth-level sites.
 When all populations are summed up, the total population of the Calakmul Kingdom may have been between 1.5 and 1.75 million people.
 This appears to be a larger population than the kingdom of Tikal.